 While it wasn’t mentioned in the general usage and installation blog post, it is possible to use Crontab to schedule scans for Kit Hunter 2.0.

-into the folder I wanted to scan, and to use a simple Bash script to act as a wrapper.
+During testing, the way I got this to work was to place kit_hunter_2.py into the folder I wanted to scan, and to use a simple Bash script to act as a wrapper.

-As an example, what I did was place kit_hunter_2.py
+As an example, what I did was place kit_hunter_2.py into the /steved3/Kit-Hunter-2/Scanner/folder.

-This is one level up from /steved3/Kit-Hunter-2/Scanner/home/
+This is one level up from /steved3/Kit-Hunter-2/Scanner/home/ which contains the user account /bob/.

-folder under Bob’s account, I’ve installed an outdated version of WordPress, which I then installed several phishing kits into, along with several phishing kit archives, and a WSO shell script.
+Within the /public_html/ folder under Bob’s account, I’ve installed an outdated version of WordPress, which I then installed several phishing kits into, along with several phishing kit archives, and a WSO shell script.
 Essentially, mirroring a badly compromised website.

-I intend to use Crontab to call on kit_hunter_2.py
+I intend to use Crontab to call on kit_hunter_2.py and scan all of the accounts under /home/.

-via Crontab was problematic, as it kept trying to scan my $home
+Right away I noticed that calling kit_hunter_2.py via Crontab was problematic, as it kept trying to scan my $home directory.

 So what I did was use a Bash script to callout to the Python code directly.
-I created a directory called /kit_hunter_cron/
+I created a directory called /kit_hunter_cron/ and placed the Bash script inside.

-This folder is also where I tell Crontab to record the output, which is dumped to kit_hunter_cron_log.txt
+This folder is also where I tell Crontab to record the output, which is dumped to kit_hunter_cron_log.txt.

 When Crontab ran, the errors went away thanks to the wrapper, and the scan worked as expected.

-The final report was generated with kit_hunter_2.py
+The final report was generated with kit_hunter_2.py just outside of the /home/ directory.

 The Crontab I used will run daily at 01:30 a.m.
 The code is below.